Steps to Move an Elderly Relative into a CCRC

 Signs Your Parent Needs a CCRC

-How do you know if a CCRC is the best option for your parent?
+How do you know if a CCRC is the best option for your elderly relative?

 It's not always easy to tell what kind of care your parent needs.
 If they meet the following criteria, though, a CCRC might be a good fit: